demisto/content-docs/content-repo/extra-docs/integrations/saml-adfs.md

     ![](../../../docs/doc_imgs/reference/SAML-ADFS/mceclip5.png)

 8. Click Next (in the next step optionally configure the claims encryption).
-9. Choose Enable support for the SAML 2.0 Web SSO protocol, and enter the Demisto server URL followed by /SAML at the end of the URL
+9. Choose Enable support for the SAML 2.0 Web SSO protocol, and enter the Core Server URL followed by /SAML at the end of the URL

     ![](../../../docs/doc_imgs/reference/SAML-ADFS/mceclip6.png)